cmwange/gisongcs/README.md

 Step 6: Load the data

 Convert and load relevant data (administrative boundaries as polygons, schools as points, perfomance) into the postgresql RDBMS.
 This step involves creating a number of views that become "layers" in Geoserver.
-Of course, take into account projection systems, Geometry columns, etc.
+Of course, take into account projection systems, SRIDs, Geometry columns, etc.

 Step 7: Configure Geoserver.
 Create layers, create styles, link the layers to styles, etc.